KaptainKris92/AutoTraderScraper/README.md

 Run `py server.py`.
 This is needed for routing to the database via Flask.

 In a separate terminal within the `react-app` folder, run `npm run dev:auto`.
-This will grant you access to the UI either through http://localhost:5173/, http://1992.168.4.29:5173, or a random ngrok link.
+This will grant you access to the UI either through http://localhost:5173/, http://192.168.4.29:5173, or a randomly-generated ngrok link.

 ## MOT History